buscandoaverroes/arl-votes-2020/README.md

 to the overall Active Turnout.
 A higher ratio indicates that a Early Voting contributed a larger share of the (active) voter turnout compared to Mail-in Voting.
-- Percent Mail Counted: uses **Mail Ballots Received** as the denominator and the County-provided total of Mail Ballots Counted as the natural numerator.
+- Percent.Mail.Counted: uses **Mail Ballots Received** as the denominator and the County-provided total of Mail Ballots Counted as the natural numerator.

 ### Other Notes